consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 1.02 Scope

-In Version 0.9.3.PS, we want to make the data rights protocol interoperatble between the PermissionSlip app in the role of an Authorized Agent and a Covered Business who wished to recieve and respond to Users' data rights requests via a lightweight API.
+In DRP-PS, we want to make the data rights protocol interoperatble between the PermissionSlip app in the role of an Authorized Agent and a Covered Business who wished to recieve and respond to Users' data rights requests via a lightweight API.
 This version encodes the rights as specified in the California Consumer Privacy act of 2018, referred herein as the “CCPA”.
 This is further enumerated in the [Supported Rights Actions](#301-supported-rights-actions) section of this document below.

 ### 1.03 Terminology